Dragonfoxing/ts-discordjs-bot-template/README.md

 To use this template project, you should know the following:
 - How to set up a Discord application and bot user
 - How to create bot user invite links
-- How to code, build, and run Typescript projects
+- Some basic knowledge of Typescript
-- How to use javascript in general
+- Some basic knowledge of NodeJS & Javascript

 This project requires that you add a `.env` file with the following information:
 - `TOKEN=[your token here]`